UBC-MDS/Egg-Production-Inferential-Test/README.md

 **Author:** Kun Ya, Kiersten Gilber, Paolo De Lagrave-Codina, Yin Huang

-**Contrions:** We welcome all contributions, input, feedback or bug fixes to this project!
+**Contributions:** We welcome all contributions, input, feedback or bug fixes to this project!
 For reporting a bug or feature requests, please open up an issue here.
 If you'd like to contribute a bug fix, you can fork our repository and submit a pull request.
 We will review all pull requests as soon as possible.
 All contributors must abide by our code of conduct.

 ## About